Hempstead Defective Products Lawyer

 NY CPLR § 214 sets the deadline for filing a defective product claim, otherwise known as the statute of limitations, at three years.
 The three-year clock begins ticking on the day that the product injures the person, in most cases.

 The “discovery rule” used in New York law means that this period may not start until it is reasonable to assume that the injured person should have discovered their injury.
 For example, an injury that comes from a car accident is straightforward and should be discovered on the day of the accident, but an injury due to a defective product such as medical equipment may not be noticeable for a time after the damage has been accrued.
 In these situations, the statute of limitations starts when the court decides the injured person should have known about the injury while exercising reasonable care.
-A Hempstead defective products lawyer could help determine whether a case might fall under the standard statute of limitations or qualify for an exception.
+A defective products lawyer in Hempstead could help determine whether a case might fall under the standard statute of limitations or qualify for an exception.
 Therefore, it is essential to reach out to a knowledgeable attorney right away.

 Contributory Negligence and its Effect on Compensation